solo-io/supergloo/docs/content/reference/cli/meshctl_cluster_register.md

       --federation-namespace string      namespace of the Service-Mesh-Hub control plane in which the secret for the registered cluster will be created (default "service-mesh-hub")
   -h, --help                             help for register
-      --kubeconfig string                path to the kubeconfig from which the registered cluster will be accessed --master-context string            name of the kubeconfig context to use for the master cluster --remote-context string            name of the kubeconfig context to use for the remote cluster --remote-namespace string          namespace in the target cluster where a service account enabling remote access will be created.
+      --kubeconfig string                path to the kubeconfig from which the registered cluster will be accessed --mgmt-context string              name of the kubeconfig context to use for the management cluster --remote-context string            name of the kubeconfig context to use for the remote cluster --remote-namespace string          namespace in the target cluster where a service account enabling remote access will be created.
 If the namespace does not exist it will be created. (default "service-mesh-hub")
       --verbose                          enable/disable verbose logging during installation of cert-agent (default true)